 First Communion: Children

 Children preparing to receive the sacrament of the Eucharist for the first time must be enrolled in a Catholic school or religious education program for two years.
-Please contact Carrie Conley for Rebecca Linscott for more information.
-Visit our Religious Education page:
+Please contact Carrie Conley for Rebecca Linscott for more information visit Religious Education.

 First Communion: Adults